BlackBP/vue-components/README.md

-# (In developing) A components library based on Vue.js.
+## \[In developing\] A components library based on Vue.js.
+I am still developing this package.
+You risk using it in production.